sylhare/Typescript/projects/README.md

-## Lerna monorepo
+## Project Monorepo

-Getting started with monorepo from this example.
+Side projects with typescript bundled into a Monorepo.

 Commands for this project from the top directory: